As you near retirement, there's a lot to think about. But perhaps the most pressing question is: Where do you want to live in retirement?

 One of the reasons why you want to move is to have less space to care for, which is liberating.
 However, it's still a smaller space, one you'll need to get used to.
 Consider replacing over-sized and heavy furniture with space-saving or dual-purpose pieces that are better suited for your new space.
 You want your home to feel cozy, not cramped.

 Get started on downsizing today.
-Then, once you make the big move, you’ll have a nest built just for you.
+Then, once you make the big move, you'll have a new nest ready just for you.